-SOMETHING NEW THE SURVEY: ONCE-A-MONTH \$2 A YEAR Introductory price 8-month trial \$1
+SOMETHING NEW

-In graphic text, first hand investigations and summary of the month, this new once-a-month edition gets across to the average reader the latest results of social exploration.
+THE SURVEY: ONCE-A-MONTH \$2 A YEAR Introductory price 8-month trial \$1

-der the latest results of social explorative
+In graphic text, first hand investigations and summary of the month, this new once-amonth edition gets across to the average reader the latest results of social exploration.

 In THE SURVEY for April

 Bohunk and Finn: life and labor on the

 Mesaba Range.

 A Garden City for Cripples; the latest

 in war monuments.

 The Seamy Side of Americanization in

-the Anthracite Belt.
+the Anthracite Be-lt.

 100,000 American Workers win the

 eight-hour day.

 Kentucky Barbecue: the new social

 work among farmers.